-Resisting calls to resign, Britain's May will campaign for EU elections
+Brexit crisis: Minister quits, piling pressure on Britain's May

 “She must announce her resignation after Thursday’s European (Parliament) elections,” he wrote in the Financial Times.

-May’s latest offer has enraged euroskeptics opposed to a second referendum, and fails to go far enough for those who want to give the public another say in the hope of stopping Brexit altogether.

-Even some of her ministers criticized the pitch, one source close to the cabinet said, explaining that they felt the concessions had gone much further than they had agreed at a meeting on Tuesday.
-Another source said May had canceled meetings with senior cabinet colleagues on Wednesday evening.
+But while so much about Brexit is up in the air, what is clear is that May plans to stay for now, or at least for the next few days.

+The chairman of the powerful Conservative 1922 Committee, which can make or break prime ministers, told lawmakers that she planned to campaign in the European poll on Thursday before meeting with the group on Friday to discuss her leadership.

-May stood firm during more than two hours of questions in parliament, urging lawmakers to back the bill and then have a chance to make changes to it, so they can have more control over the final shape of Brexit.
+Earlier on Wednesday, May stood firm during more than two hours of questions in parliament, urging lawmakers to back the bill and then have a chance to make changes to it, so they can have more control over the final shape of Brexit.

-“In time another prime minister will be standing at this despatch box,” May said, acknowledging that her leadership was drawing to a close.

-“But while I am here, I have a duty to be clear with the House (of Commons) about the facts.
-If we are going to deliver Brexit in this parliament we are going to have to pass a Withdrawal Agreement Bill,” she told MPs.

 Asked by euroskeptic lawmaker Jacob Rees-Mogg whether she really believed in the new deal she had proposed or whether she was simply going through the motions, May said: